OWASP/AppSecTLV2019/telaviv/travel.md

 ## Climate and Clothing

-The weather in Tel Aviv in June is hot with highs of approx. 25°-30°C during the day and lows of 20°C in the evening.
+The weather in Tel Aviv in May is hot with highs of approx. 25°-30°C during the day and lows of 20°C in the evening.

 ## Local Currency